Fairbanks, AK is rich with history

 Fairbanks, Alaska is the second most populous metropolitan area in Alaska (after Anchorage).
 Currently, it is the northernmost Metropolitan Statistical Area in the United States.
 Fairbanks was initially founded in August 1901, when Yukon riverboat Captain E. T. Barnette was unable to reach his intended destination of Tanana Crossing while traveling the Chena River aboard the Lavelle Young steamboat.
 Although he planned to set up a trading post at Tanana Crossing, Barnette was persuaded by locals to stay and set up his trading post in the new location, which eventually became the city of Fairbanks, incorporated in 1903 and named after Republican senator Charles W. Fairbanks, who went on to become the twenty-sixth Vice President of the United States under Theodore Roosevelt.

 Just 196 driving miles (or 140 air miles) south of the Arctic Circle, Fairbanks is a thriving metropolis, home to the founding campus of the University of Alaska system, the University of Alaska Fairbanks.
 Fairbanks is situated in the central Tanana Valley, where the aurora borealis (aka the northern lights) can be seen more than 200 days per year.
 There are a number of attractions and events available in and around the city which draw visitors from around the globe throughout the year.
 Summer tourist traffic consists mainly of cruise ship passengers, many of whom spend one or more nights at a hotel and visit local attractions.
-Winter tourists come to see the northern lights, ice carving and winter sports.
-Other events draw visitors from within the state, mostly from the community’s trading area throughout Interior Alaska and the North Slope.
+Winter tourists come to see winter sports, ice carving, and the northern lights.
+Other events draw visitors from inside the state, mostly from the trading area of the community throughout Interior Alaska & the North Slope.

 Fairbanks families with children enjoy excursions to the Fairbanks Children’s Museum, inspiring families through the power of play with programs like baby mingle, family concerts, kid’s night in, and super Saturday fun with food.
 With offerings like these, art classes, and the opportunity to hold a mammoth birthday party for your little one with up to 35 people, it’s easy to see why some folks call this “the museum of awesome”!